What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Substitute Water Source

-You can substitute water sources that are high with arsenic with safe sources.
-Example of these is surface water and rainwater.
+You can substitute water sources that are high in arsenic with safe sources.
+Examples of these are surface water and rainwater.
 You can use low-arsenic water for cooking, drinking, and irrigation purposes.
-Meanwhile, high-arsenic water can be used for flushing the toilet or cleaning.
+Meanwhile, high-arsenic water can be used to flush or clean the toilet.

 Discriminate High and Low Arsenic Sources